Dehydrating Cherry Tomatoes

-How to store dehydrated cherry tomatoes
+How to use dehydrated tomatoes

 If you want to store dehydrated tomatoes at room temperature for longer than a week or two, you will want to make sure to completely dehydrate them so they have no moisture at all.
 Otherwise, dehydrated tomatoes should be used within a week or so.